eclipse/kapua/assembly/README.md

 You will also need to create a new realm named `kapua` in the Keycloak web UI and create a new client called `console`.
 Assigning `http://localhost:8080/sso/callback` as a valid redirect URI.

+#### Generic Provider

+It is also possible to use a generic OpenID Connect provider, by providing to the console the following environment
+variables:

+- `OPENID_JWT_ISSUER` : the base URL to the OpenID server provider.
+- `OPENID_AUTH_ENDPOINT` :  the endpoint URL to the authentication API.
+- `OPENID_TOKEN_ENDPOINT` : the endpoint URL to the token API.

 ### Tomcat images